-Please note that the following article, published in Learning and Leading with Technology - vol. 30 no. 4, 1995, led to the development of a software environment called Journal Zone.
+Please note that the following article, published in The Computing Teacher, Vol. 22, No. 7 led to the development of a software environment called Journal Zone.
 A more recent paper, with updated technologies, is MULTIMEDIA – Blogs, Digital Storytelling, Flash, Podcasting: Enhancing the Knowledge Building.

 ‘Visual essays’ or ‘multimedia reports’ created with HyperMedia tools are relatively common in many school systems as a means by which students can report their project findings on a subject topic (e.g., ‘endangered species’).
 Multimedia reports typically include graphics, text, sound, animation, and video.
 But I question how much effect this has on the students’ understanding of the content or thinking processes involved.
 However, I believe that there are methods which encourage students to ‘transform’ knowledge into new forms rather than to simply ‘tell’ about something they read.

 MULTIMEDIA REPORTS AND KNOWLEDGE BUILDING